 Gen Zers and millennials spend the most time of any generation watching videos online (about 84 and 64 minutes a day, respectively), so businesses targeting these groups should make mobile video advertising a priority.
 Consider implementing live video into your marketing strategy as a start.

 Implement an omnichannel marketing strategy

-Of course, smartphone owners use their devices for more than just social media, and checking their phones isn’t the only way they consume content.
-Mobile marketing can and should be part of an omnichannel strategy that is customised for each generation.
+Of course, smartphone owners use their devices for more than just social media, and checking their phones isn’t the only way they consume content, so mobile advertising can and should be part of an omnichannel strategy that is customized for each generation.

 Gen Xers, boomers, and the Silent Generation also spend time consuming cable and network TV content via mobile (about 98, 156, and 172 minutes respectively), so an omnichannel strategy targeting these groups should also highlight traditional forms of media.

 This research reveals a significant overlap among these groups when it comes to new and legacy media.
 For example, both Gen Zers and the Silent Generation spend about 42 minutes a day listening to the radio, and boomers and Gen Xers each spend between 45 minutes and an hour a day surfing social media sites.

 So, when devising an omnichannel strategy, businesses need to let go of their preconceived notions about age and content consumption and create plans based on data to extend reach into previously untapped mobile markets.